Expression Interrupted

 Retrial

 The retrial of Fincancı and her co-defendants began on 3 February 2021.
 The court decided to abide by the appellate court’s reversal decision.
-Ruling to seek the Istanbul 23rd High Criminal Court’s permission to merge the case with the “Özgür Gündem Main Trial,” the court set 6 May 2021 as the date for the next hearing.
+Ruling to seek the Istanbul 23rd High Criminal Court’s permission to merge the case with the “Özgür Gündem main trial,” the court set 6 May 2021 as the date for the next hearing.

 At the third hearing held on 1 February 2022, the court decided to wait for the response to letters rogatory issued for Nesin and to inquire about İnan Kızılkaya’s permanent address in order to issue a witness summons for the journalist.
-The next hearing is set for 14 June 2022.

 Academics for Peace trial